KovSandor/2024ExoticBeams/index.markdown

 # Feel free to add content and custom Front Matter to this file.
 # To modify the layout, see https://jekyllrb.com/docs/themes/#overriding-theme-defaults

-layout: home
+layout: page
 ---

 ## Welcome
 You can download the pdf version of my poster through the [following link](/KovacsSandor-ExoticBeamsPoster.pdf) for your convenience.

 You have already seen the Particle Identification Diagram (PID) on my poster and the final fitted histograms which give our final half-life and delayed neutron emission probabilities.

 ![PID](/pid_web.png)